Concurrency

 Time Reports

-According to self-reported times on Parts 1 and 2 of this assignment from a previous offering:
+Self-reported times on this assignment from a previous offering:

 Setup